jcs-instructor/mobtimer/proposal-socket.md

 - const clientWrapperSocket2 = new MockWebSocketWrapper(server) as IWebSocketWrapper; =>
 - const client2 = new MobSocketClient(wrapperSocket);
 ```
+# Inject functions into controoler
+- to test the set functions, at the beginning of the test or in beforeEach:
+  - for each set<something> function,
+    - set<something> = jest.fn()
+    - inject set<something> function.
+This controls the <something> in the UI
+`

 # Client - Send request
 ```